birc-gsa-2022/project-5-python-team/README.md

 # Report

-The GitHub tests fail our output as your script does not sort the reads the same way as we do.
+Your script does not sort the reads the same way as we do.
 We just used .sort() after outputting.
 Otherwise they should be identical.

 ## Algorithm